Evaluation of Mass Transfer Coefficient in a wetted wall column

 Principle/Theory:

-A thin film of liquid falling down the inside of a vertical pipe through which the gas flows constitutes a wetted wall column.
+A thin film of liquid falling down inside of a vertical pipe through which the gas flows constitutes a wetted wall column.
 Wetted wall columns have been used as absorbers of Hydrochloric acid, Ammonia, Acetone, Benzene and other volatile liquids.
 They have also been studied for theoretical studies for mass transfer because the interfacial surface between the phases is kept under control and is measurable.

-The height of wetted wall column required for mass transfer operations is excessive and consequently this is not widely used, where large quantities of liquid or gas have to be handled, it would be necessary to arrange many vertical pipes in parallel and this leads to difficulties in the distribution of liquid into the inner surface of the tubes.
+The height of the wetted wall column required for mass transfer operations is excessive and consequently, this is not widely used, where large quantities of liquid or gas have to be handled, it would be necessary to arrange many vertical pipes in parallel and this leads to difficulties in the distribution of liquid into the inner surface of the tubes.
 The gas pressure drop for this is confined to skin friction effects, with few or no expansion or contraction losses

 .